jfree/jfreesvg/README.md

 Overview
 --------
-JFreeSVG is a graphics library for the Java(tm) platform that allows you to generate content in SVG and Javascript (HTML5 Canvas) format using the standard Java2D drawing API (Graphics2D).
+JFreeSVG is a graphics library for the Java(tm) platform that allows you to generate content in SVG format using the standard Java2D drawing API (Graphics2D).
 JFreeSVG is light-weight, fast, and has no dependencies other than the Java runtime (1.6 or later).
 The home page for the project is:

     http://www.jfree.org/jfreesvg/